STATEMENT OF BELIEFS

 B. The penalty of sin is death, Genesis 2:16-17; Genesis 3:19; Romans 6:23; 1Corinthians 15:22; Hebrews 9:27.
 Death is a sleep, returning to dust, John 11:11-14; Ecclesiastes 9:5-6, 10; Isaiah 38:18; Psalm 115:17.

-17. Redemption
+17. Redemption through TESHUVAH

-B. In order to be free from the curse of the law (Torah), which is death, we must accept the sacrifice of Yehoshua Messiah as payment for our sins, Matthew 26:26-28; Colossians 3:13; Hebrews 9:26, 10:12; 1Peter 2:21-24; 1John 1:7-10.
-He is our Advocate and Mediator, 1Timothy 2:3-5.
+B. To be free from the curse of the law (The Torah), which is death, we must teshuvah (meaning "return," and it refers to the process of repentance in Judaism) and accept the sacrifice of Y'hoshua Mashiach as payment for our sins, Matthew 26:26-28; Colossians 3:13; Hebrews 9:26, 10:12; 1Peter 2:21-24; 1John 1:7-10.
+He is our Advocate and Mediator (1 Timothy 2:3-5).

 18. Sanctification

-B. Our body is the temple of the Holy Spirit and we joyfully adhere to the law (Torah) of clean meats of Leviticus 11 and Deuteronomy 14.
-This is an object lesson in holiness, teaching us the difference between the clean and un-clean, the holy and unholy, 2Corinthians 6:16-18.
-We are what we think, and we must discipline ourselves to be selective in what we allow to saturate our mind such as in reading, time with TV, radio, friends and associates.
-We are to eat clean, think clean, live clean, and be clean and holy before Yehovah-God.
-We are to be an example to the world, 1Timothy 3:7 and be sanctified before Yehovah-God, Matthew 5:48; 1Corinthians 3:17; 1Peter 1:15-16; Revelation 21:27.
+B. Our body is the temple of the Ruach HaKodesh, and we joyfully adhere to the law (The Torah) of clean meats of Leviticus 11 and Deuteronomy 14.
+This is an object lesson in holiness, teaching us the distinction between the clean and unclean, the holy and unholy, as found in 2 Corinthians 6:16-18.
+We are what we think, and we must discipline ourselves to be selective in what we allow to saturate our minds, such as through reading, time spent on social media, TV, radio, and interactions with friends and associates.
+We are to eat clean, think clean, live clean, and be clean and holy before Avinu Elohei.
+We are to be an example to the world, 1Timothy 3:7, and be sanctified before Avinu Elohei, Matthew 5:48; 1Corinthians 3:17; 1Peter 1:15-16; Revelation 21:27.

 19. Anointing

-20. Tithing
+20. Tithing and Offerings

-A. The tithe belongs to Yehovah-God, not to the ministry or a pastor.
-Give to Yehovah-God as He directs you.
-It is a blessing to be able to honor Yehovah with our substance, Proverbs 3:9, and an act of worship, Leviticus 27:30-33; Malachi 3:8-12; Matthew 23:23; 1Corinthians 9:1-25; 2Corinthians 9:1-15.
-It is more blessed to give than to receive and we cheerfully give, knowing that Yehovah-God is generous and will take care of all our needs.
+A. The tithe belongs to Avinu Elohei, not to the ministry, rabbi, or pastor.
+Give to Avinu Elohei as He directs you.
+It is a blessing to be able to honor Avinu Elohei with our substance, as stated in Proverbs 3:9, and to engage in an act of worship, as described in Leviticus 27:30-33, Malachi 3:8-12, Matthew 23:23, 1 Corinthians 9:1-25, and 2 Corinthians 9:1-15.
+It is more blessed to give than to receive, and we cheerfully give, knowing that Avinu Elohei is generous and will take care of all our needs.

 21. The Adversary

-A. Satan is a spirit being, and was the anointed cherub called Lucifer.
-His pride was lifted up and he was cast out of heaven, Isaiah 14:12-20; Ezekiel 28:13-19; Luke 10:18; Revelation 12:7-9.
+A. Satan is a spirit being and was the anointed cherub called Lucifer.
+His pride was lifted, and he was cast out of heaven (Isaiah 14:12-20; Ezekiel 28:13-19; Luke 10:18; Revelation 12:7-9).

-B. The Devil is the adversary of Yehovah and His people, John 8:44; Revelation 12:10, and he will eventually be destroyed, Isaiah 14:18-19; Ezekiel 28:16; Romans16:20; Hebrews 2:14.
+B. The Devil is the adversary of Avinu Elohei and His people, John 8:44; Revelation 12:10, and he will eventually be destroyed, Isaiah 14:18-19; Ezekiel 28:16; Romans 16:20; Hebrews 2:14.

 22. Mortality

-A. The dead are unconscious in their graves in the sleep of death awaiting the resurrection, Job 14:12-14; Daniel 12:2; John 5:29; 1Corinthians 15:51-56; 1Thessalonians 4:13-17; Hebrews 11:13 and 39.
+A. The dead are unconscious in their graves in the sleep of death, awaiting the resurrection, Job 14:12-14; Daniel 12:2; John 5:29; 1Corinthians 15:51-56; 1Thessalonians 4:13-17; Hebrews 11:13 and 39.

-B. Immortality is something we seek, Romans 2:7; 1Corinthians 15:53-54, and is made available through the work of Yehoshua the Messiah, John 3:15, 17:2-3; 2Timothy 1:10, that only Yehovah has immortality, 1Timothy 1:17, 6:16.
+B. Immortality is something we seek, Romans 2:7; 1Corinthians 15:53-54, and is made available through the work of Y'hoshua HaMashiach, John 3:15, 17:2-3; 2Timothy 1:10, that only Avinu Elohei has immortality, 1Timothy 1:17, 6:16.

 C. Humans do not have an immortal soul, Psalms 6:5; 115:17; Isaiah 26;19; but that souls can die, Ezekiel 18:4, 20; Matthew 10:28

-23. The Body of Believers
+23. The Body of Believers.
+Talmidim/Disciples

-B. Through this body of believers the training and preparation for the coming Kingdom is being carried out, 1Peter 2:5 and 9-10; Revelation 1:6, 20:6.
+B. Through this body of believers, the training and preparation for the coming Kingdom is being carried out, making talmidim/disciples.
+Matt.
+28:19, 1Peter 2:5 and 9-10; Revelation 1:6, 20:6.

-C. It is in the Kedoshim that the spiritual gifts are exercised for the perfecting of the saints, for the work of the ministry, for the edifying of the Body of Messiah, Ephesians 4:7-13; 1Corinthians 12:7-10; 28-30.
+C. It is in the Kedoshim that the spiritual gifts are exercised for the perfecting of the saints, for the work of the ministry, for the edifying of the Body of Mashiach, Ephesians 4:7-13; 1Corinthians 12:7-10; 28-30.

 24. Love

-A. We are to be good examples of the living faith that we profess.
-Our example is that of Yehoshua the Messiah Whom we strive to emulate in love, honesty, humility, faith, hope, patience and reverence, Leviticus19:17-18; Matthew 5, 6, 7; 22:39; 1Corinthians 6:1-11; 1Peter 2:21-23.
+A. We are to be good examples of the living emunah/faith that we profess.
+Our example is that of Y'hoshua HaMashiach, whom we strive to emulate in love, honesty, humility, faith, hope, patience, and reverence, Leviticus 19:17-18; Matthew 5, 6, 7; 22:39; 1Corinthians 6:1-11; 1Peter 2:21-23.

-B. A life of growth in knowledge and grace in Yehoshua, each working out his own salvation in fear and trembling, and obedience to the royal law which shows true conversion is expected of all, Philippians 2:12; Ephesians 4:13.
+Then comes a LIFE-TIME of discipleship, growth in knowledge, and grace in the Son of Y'hovah, HaMashiach Y'hoshua.
+Each TALMID working out his or her own salvation in fear and trembling, and obedience to the instructions (The Torah) of Avinu Elohei, and bearing fruit which shows true conversion and is expected of all.
+Philippians 2:12Ephesians 4:131 John 5:3